knative/docs/docs/install/install-serving-with-yaml.md

 - [Installing Knative Eventing using YAML files](./install-eventing-with-yaml.md)

-- If you want to add optional enhancements to your installation, see [Installing optional extensions](./install-extensions.md).
+- To add optional enhancements to your installation, see [Installing optional extensions](./install-extensions.md).

 - To easily interact with Knative Services, [download the `kn` CLI](/docs/client/install-kn.md)